a-lushnikov/frontend-knockout/README.md

 # Additional
 During the development discovered the bug (most probably in chrome) that mouseover event not fired correctly when element has padding or border.
-Check style.css for more information
+Check style.css for more information.